oren/todo/README.md

 In order to run this program as a linux script, in ./app.js I added the first line: #!/usr/bin/env node.

 ### Nicer name for the script
-* In order to call the script with `site` instead of ./app.js I have an entry in package.json called bin.
+* In order to call the script with `todo` instead of ./app.js I have an entry in package.json called bin.
 This only worked after I also run the command `npm link` which allow me to call my program anywhere on my laptop.
-* In order to unlink, run `npm unlink website-ts`.
+* In order to unlink, run `npm unlink todo`.

 ## Automatic build on file change
 I use nodemon and concurrently locally.
 They can also installed with globally (with -g).